wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 Cipher strategies:
    * <strong>Substitution</strong> exchanges one byte in a message for another.
 The key is the shift pattern, as in the "Caesar cipher".

+   * A <strong>running key cipher</strong> uses a physical component, usually a book, to provide the polyalphabetic characters.
+All the other options are substitution ciphers.

    * <strong>Confusion</strong> substitutes <strong>values</strong> during each round of encryption, on the entire key.
 As in RC4 stream ciphers.

    * <strong>Transposition</strong> shuffles or <strong>reorders</strong> plaintext to another place in the block.
-They key is the transposition code.
-Creates
+The key is the transposition code.
    * <strong>Diffusion</strong> changes the order/location of plaintext within the ciphertext through multiple rounds, for block ciphers.
 Dissipates redunancy such as "u" after "q".

    * Key stretching to output an enhanced (stronger) key
    <br /><br />

-A <strong>salt</strong> is used to prevent pre-computation attacks such as Rainbow Tables (hash of passwords) A salt is a non-secret, random value that's used to ensure that the same plaintext will not consistently hash to the same output value;
+A <strong>salt</strong> is a non-secret, random value that's used to ensure that the same plaintext will not consistently hash to the same output value;
+A salt is used to prevent pre-computation attacks such as <strong>Rainbow Tables</strong> (hash of passwords).

-A <strong>nonce</strong> ("number used once") is typically used to prevent replay attacks.
+A <strong>nuonce</strong> ("number used once") is typically used to prevent replay attacks.
 A nounce is typically a randomly generated value associated with a message in a cryptographic scheme, and must be unique within some specified scope (such as a given time interval, or a session).

-A <strong>running key cipher</strong> is NOT a substitution cipher.
-A running key cipher uses a physical component, usually a book, to provide the polyalphabetic characters.
-All the other options are substitution ciphers.

-Steganography
+Steganography:
    * Distortion techniques are when the knowledge of original cover in the decoding process is essential at the receiver side.
    * Least significant bit steganography is when some or all the bits or bytes inside an image are replaced with bits of the secret message. quality of the image is degraded.
    * Transform domain techniques are when secret information is embedded in the <strong>frequency domain</strong> of the signal.